The Hessian of elliptic curves as a Latt\`es map: Acknowledgements

-We would like to express our gratitude to Luca De Feo, who suggested the possible connection between Hessian graphs and functional graphs over groups, and to Wouter Castryck for his valuable comments on a preliminary version of this article.
-We also wish to thank Massimiliano Sala for seminal discussions on the topic, Edoardo Ballico for his insights on Hessian varieties, and Giulio Codogni, Guido Lido, Sachi Hashimoto, and Samuel Le Fourn for fruitful discussions on modular curves.
+We want to express our gratitude to Luca De Feo, who pointed us to functional graphs of group endomorphisms, to Wouter Castryck for his valuable comments on a preliminary version of this article, to Marc Houben for introducing us to the framework of Lattès maps, to Andrea Ferraguti for the proof of \Cref{Sec3:prop-Lattes-C}, and to Lea Terracini for helpful suggestions regarding dynamical systems over $\mathbb{Q}^{\mathrm{ab}}$.
+We also wish to thank the anonymous reviewer for their valuable comments, which helped broaden the scope of the paper to reduced Lattès diagrams.
+Finally, we thank Massimiliano Sala for seminal discussions on the topic, Edoardo Ballico for his insights on Hessian varieties, Giulio Codogni, Guido Lido, Sachi Hashimoto, and Samuel Le Fourn for fruitful discussions on modular curves.

-\subsection{Funding}
+\section{Funding}

-DT has been supported by the Research Foundation - Flanders via the FWO postdoctoral fellowship 12ZZC23N.
-MM and FP are thankful to the INdAM group GNSAGA for the support.
+DT has been supported by the Research Foundation - Flanders (FWO: 12ZZC23N) and by the BOF project C16/21/002 by the Internal Funds KU Leuven.
 FP acknowledges support from Ripple’s University Blockchain Research Initiative.
+All authors thank the INdAM group GNSAGA for support, and CIRM-FBK (Trento) for the hospitality through the \emph{Research in Pairs} program.